named-data/mini-ndn/docs/experiment.rst

 Configuration
 -------------

-Mini-NDN uses a configuration file describing the topology and its parameters to setup a network.
+Mini-NDN can use a configuration file describing the topology and its parameters to setup a network, or alternatively set it up in the Mininet API if you don't need to swap topologies between runs.

+Configuration File format
+^^^^^

 The [nodes] section: